mdparkes/kerasMTLR/README.md

 # kerasMTLR
 An implementation of the MTLR algorithm for survival prediction using TensorFlow with Keras.
-Based on the paper ["Distributions as a Sequence of Dependent Regressors"](http://www.cs.cornell.edu/~cnyu/papers/nips11_survival.pdf) by Yu *et al* (NIPS 2011), but does not use the second parameter smoothing regularizer, as it has been shown that this regularizer is unnecessary.
+Based on the paper ["Learning Patient-Specific Cancer Survival Distributions as a Sequence of Dependent Regressors"](http://www.cs.cornell.edu/~cnyu/papers/nips11_survival.pdf) by Yu *et al* (NIPS 2011), but does not use the second parameter smoothing regularizer, as it has been shown that this regularizer is unnecessary.

 ## Details
 The `NeuralNetworkMTLRSurvival` class extends `keras.Model` and allows the user to model individualized survival distributions from a latent representation of observed input features using MTLR.
 See below for a more detailed description of the MTLR algorithm.
 This model works with right-censored data, but does not support left- or interval-censored data.
 Its forward pass outputs a cumulative distribution of probabilities that a patient will survive at least until the beginning of each of a series of time intervals modeled by MTLR.